Harshit-Sudan/OIBSIP/Task_4/README.md

 - `tcp` — all TCP traffic from the scan
 - `ssh` — SSH communication on port 22
 - `http` — HTTP communication on port 80
-- `arp` — how the machines discovered each other
-- `icmp` — ping and probe packets

 ---